-Soon after his arrival in New York, Mitchel became involved in bitter controversy with the city's vociferous abolitionists after he published an article approving of slavery and wishing that he could afford an Alabama plantation, well stocked with negro slaves.
-Like Carlyle, he argued that blacks were racially inferior and were better off as plantation slaves than living in barbarism in Africa, and that they had more secure and comfortable lives than the exploited factory hands of Manchester or the starving cottiers of Mayo.
-Mitchel was roundly condemned, but continued to bait evangelical abolitionists, ridiculing their reforming zeal and puritan self-righteousness.
-Although in his personal beliefs he was largely indifferent to religion, he detested the emotional excesses of evangelical revivalism and often displayed a marked sympathy for catholicism: when his daughters Henrietta and Isabel converted to catholicism in the early 1860s he accepted their decisions with benign neutrality, wryly admitting: ‘there is a kind of hankering in all our family after the “errors of Romanism” ’ (Dillon, ii, 137).
+Soon after his arrival in New York, Mitchel became involved in bitter controversy with the city's vociferous abolitionists after he published an article approving of slavery and wishing that he could afford an Alabama plantation, well stocked with slaves.
+Like Carlyle, he argued that Africans were racially inferior and were better off as plantation slaves than living in barbarism in Africa, and insisted that they had more secure and comfortable lives than the exploited factory hands of Manchester or the starving cottiers of Mayo.
+Mitchel was roundly condemned for his inhumanity and racism, but continued to bait evangelical abolitionists.
+Although in his personal beliefs he was largely indifferent to religion, he detested the reforming zeal and emotional excesses of evangelical revivalism and often displayed a marked sympathy for catholicism: when his daughters Henrietta and Isabel converted to catholicism in the early 1860s he accepted their decisions with benign neutrality, wryly admitting: ‘there is a kind of hankering in all our family after the “errors of Romanism” ’ (Dillon, ii, 137).
 Mitchel believed that catholicism was a vital element of Irish nationality, and a strong barrier to the evils of modernity.
 Such sympathies did not, however, prevent him in autumn 1854 from severely attacking John Hughes (qv), catholic archbishop of New York, for criticising the Young Irelanders.
 Many New York catholics were appalled at Mitchel's abuse of Hughes, and the Citizen lost thousands of readers.

 Mitchel kept closely in touch with events in America, approving strongly of the secession of six southern states in February 1861.
 His two eldest boys, John and James, had remained in America and joined the confederate army, and Mitchel returned with his son William to join them.
 They entered confederate territory on 24 October 1862 and travelled on to Richmond, Virginia, capital of the confederacy.
 William immediately enlisted as a private in the First Virginia Infantry, his brother James's regiment.
 Mitchel himself served with an ambulance corps and became editor of the semi-official Richmond Daily Enquirer.
 But as the war turned against the South, he grew increasingly disillusioned with the confederate president, Jefferson Davis, and in December 1863 resigned from the Enquirer to become leader writer for the anti-Davis Richmond Examiner.
 Two of Mitchel's sons were killed in the war: William (b.
 1844) in Pickett's great infantry charge at Gettysburg (3 July 1863), and John (b.
 1838), who served with distinction as captain in the first South Carolina Artillery, while commanding at Fort Sumter in July 1864.
 James, who rose through the ranks to become a captain, was twice badly wounded but survived.